 The validity of our patent claims depends, in part, on whether prior art references exist that describe or render obvious our inventions as of the filing date of our patent applications.
 We may not have identified all prior art, such as U.S. and foreign patents or published applications or published scientific literature, that could adversely affect the patentability of our issued patents and pending patent applications.
 For example, some material references may be in a foreign language and may not be uncovered during examination of our patent applications.
 Additionally, patent applications in the United States are maintained in confidence for up to 18 months after their filing.
 In some cases, however, patent applications remain confidential in the U.S. Patent and Trademark Office for the entire time prior to issuance as a U.S. patent.
 Patent applications filed in countries outside the U.S. are not typically published until at least 18 months from their first filing date.
-Similarly, publications relating to, our stent technologies.
+Similarly, publication of discoveries in the scientific or patent literature often lags behind actual discoveries.
+Therefore, we cannot be certain that we were the first to invent, or the first to file patent applications relating to, our stent technologies and related surgical technologies that we are developing.
 Third parties may initiate adversarial proceedings, known as an inter-partes review (IPR) in the U.S. Patent and Trademark Office to challenge the validity of our patent claims in the United States.
 It is possible that we may be unsuccessful in the proceedings, resulting in a loss of some portion or all of our patent rights in the United States.